Purvaja235/Purvaja235/README.md

 # Hi, I'm Purvaja Patil 👋

-I am a Java Full Stack Developer Intern and MCA graduate with hands-on experience in building secure, scalable web applications using Angular and Spring Boot.
+I am a Java Full Stack Developer and MCA graduate with hands-on experience in building secure, scalable web applications using Angular and Spring Boot.
 Passionate about problem-solving, I continuously enhance my skills in data structures, algorithms, and full-stack development.

 ---